Union County, Ohio: Commerce and industry

 Union County was home to many industries in its original days from hotels, tanneries, distilleries, breweries, mills, asheries, manufacturers, energy production, banks, grocers, and retailers, among others.

 Marysville's industrial roots can be traced back to many early companies.
 Among those were the Marysville Pearlash Factory, an ashery founded in 1848, which by 1874 was the largest in the United States.
 The first steam-grist mill was erected in 1856 by Saxton and Casil.
 In 1867, Miller & Snodgrass constructed a flour mill.
 In 1874, Marysville Butter Tub and Spoke Company was incorporated with $50,000.

 A wool company, Woodbury & Welsh, constructed a brick factory on the northeast part of town in 1864, and a brewery was built in 1866 on the eastside.
 In 1868, O.M.
 Scotts and Company was organized.
 In 1871, the Marysville Cheese Manufacturing Company was built on the eastside.
 Many carriage manufacturing companies were placed in Marysville, including Bauer, Schepper & Devine in 1882, City Carriage Works in 1871, and L. E. Helium in 1874.

 In 1875, Rice, Fleck & Co. opened a lumberyard.
 The Marysville Gas Light Company was incorporated in 1878 following almost a decade of the city using gasoline for lighting.

 Richwood was home to hotels such as the Parsons House and Beem House.
 Large mills in Richwood included Beem and Biddle, Loveless, Howe, and Bishop, and S. M. and A. J. Blake.
-There were large tile manufactures, and a plethora of commercial and industrial interests including jewelers, furniture retailers, and lumber yards.
+There were large tile manufacturers, and a plethora of commercial and industrial interests including jewelers, furniture retailers, and lumber yards.

 Milford Center was home to mills, distilleries, tanneries, and companies such as the Milford Center Lumber and Supply Company, Ohio Elevator and Grain Company, Robinson and Richter Company, and Childs and Cover, a carriage manufacturer.

 Magnetic Springs, following the discovery of natural healing waters, became a tourist haven in the late 19th century until the innovation of modern medicine in the early 20th century.
 Tourists from all over the world visited the springs and stayed at resorts such as "The Park" and "The Columbus".
 "The Park" was home to the "Sager Sanitarium Bath".

-Medicine

-Union County had many medical professionals from its earliest days.
-They included Dr. David Henderson, a civil war surgeon; Dr. T.B.
-Asbury, educated at Berkshire Medical College in Massachusetts and the nephew of Francis Asbury; Dr. J.S.
-Howland, who served with distinction in the civil war under Generals Burnside, Sherman, Thomas, and Gilmore; Dr. E.Y.
-King, who graduated from Bellevue Hospital College in New York; Dr. Andrew Sabine, who graduated from Jefferson Medical College in Philadelphia; and Dr. P.W.
-Lee; among many others.
-Medical societies included the Union County Medical Association.